Anette Wilhelm

 Anette Wilhelm (born Anette Svensson on 22 March 1972) is a Swedish wheelchair curler.
 She was on the bronze winning Swedish team at Wheelchair curling at the 2006 Winter Paralympics.
 She was also on the silver medal-winning Swedish team at the 2009 world championship.
-She has two children and was paralyzed in an accident.

 Results

-Private life
+Personal life

+Wilhelm was paralyzed in a car accident in 1986.

+Beyond her athletic pursuits, Wilhelm has worked as an accountant in a spinal injuries clinic.

-She is married to fellow curling coach Thomas Wilhelm.
+Wilhelm married fellow curling coach Thomas Wilhelm.
+Wilhelm has two children.